jamesaffeld/f5-gsts-labs-ansible-cookbook/docs/class1/module2/lab05.rst

-Creating a virtual server on BIG-IP
+﻿Creating a virtual server on BIG-IP
 ===================================

 Problem